-Most Institutional Aid (Some examples: Board of Governors (BOG) Scholarship, Raider Success (RSS) Scholarship, SU Foundation Scholarships and Athletic Grant in Aid Scholarships) require full-time enrollment and only eligible courses that count toward your program of study will be used to determine your enrollment status.
+Most Institutional Aid (Some examples: Board of Governors (BOG) Scholarship, Raider Success (RSS) Scholarship, and Athletic Grant in Aid Scholarships) require full-time enrollment and only eligible courses that count toward your program of study will be used to determine your enrollment status.

 Alternative Loans are not subject to the same regulatory restrictions.

 At Shippensburg University, the following measure is used for enrollment status:

 - Undergraduates: 12 or more hours is full-time, 9-11 hours is three-quarter-time, 6-8 hours is half-time, and 5 or less hours is less-than-half-time.

 - Undergraduates taking a graduate level course to meet undergraduate requirements, work with your advisor to submit an exception form to the Registrar’s Office to allow the course to count for undergraduate credit.
 Since federal financial aid is disbursed 10 days before the start of the semester, we recommend submitting the exception form early.